Nikhil-cmdd/Personal-Portfolio/README.md

 # Personal Portfolio

 This project is my personal portfolio website showcasing my skills, projects, and experience.
-It is built using HTML and CSS to create a responsive and visually appealing web presence.
+It is built using HTML, CSS and to create a responsive and visually appealing web presence.

 ## Features